CBB-University-of-Tehran/PersiPep-AMP-Challenge-2027/REPRODUCIBILITY.md

 a75a0916d02eb87a1b058c06e7851bc4c329b25f0ab2db40bae1664753706fa5  generate/top.fasta
 ```

-Finally, run the official AMP Challenge repository/submission verifier and the official known-reference compliance procedure required by the organizers.
+The current release packaging has been tested with the official AMP Challenge repository/submission verifier and passed all checks, including the verifier's known-reference overlap/similarity checks and reproducibility rerun.

+Before final public submission, rerun the official verifier against the final public GitHub repository state to confirm that no later repository change has altered the validated behavior.

 # Reproducibility notes